D&D Naming Conventions by Race: Complete Reference Guide

 Outcasts & Exiles

-A drow who fled the Underdark might abandon their dark elf name for a surface-world alias—for more on this, explore our dark elf drow names guide.
+A drow who fled the Underdark might abandon their dark elf name for a surface-world alias.
+For more on this, explore our dark elf drow names guide.
 A half-orc raised by humans might carry a Common name with a hidden orcish birth name.

 Cross-Cultural Characters